Skip to content

 We did it just because it was forbidden.”

 Of course, someone is paying for that lawyer time and effort.
-This is the way a private lawyer like Gallagher can achieve superior results.
+This is the way a private lawyer like Thomas Gallagher can achieve good results.
 By putting in more time and effort, we can achieve higher quality justice for you.

-The next step is scheduling an initial meeting in Gallagher’s office.
-This is a meeting of the potential client and his or her parents.
+After an in depth phone consultation, the next step is scheduling a retainer meeting at Attorney Thomas Gallagher’s office.
+This is a meeting of the juvenile and his or her parents.

 As we begin to work up the defense case, we start with the client’s information.
 We cover what is at stake; what the facts appear to be; and claims made against the client.